|

 light against their dark elders... not some insurance clearinghouse monitoring

-caffeine and sugar, cyberhackers working for the
+caffeine and sugar, cyberhackers working for the televangelists scanning social

-Parenthood and angry minimum-wage security guards at airports fondling your
+security guards at airports fondling your junk.

-junk.
-And now the Big Data is another
+And now the Big Data is another go-to issue for the radical right, who

-that their music sucks.
-Forgot though...
+are getting all the fun of 1968 except that their music sucks.
+Forgot though... was the neo-Stalinism lite

-before the Revolution or after?"
+supposed to come just before the Revolution or after?"

-little black formica chairs dandied up to look like wrought iron by busy, little Asian
+squeezed into nasty little black formica chairs dandied up to look like wrought iron by busy, little Asian

 fingers, "when was the last time you went to Masty